-Cozzolino earns Hero Award for sustainable food system efforts
+Cozzolino earns Heroes Award for sustainable food system efforts

-A passion for making sustainable foods available to all has earned a graduate student at the University of Wisconsin-Stevens Point the College of Professional Studies Hero Award.
+A passion for making sustainable foods available to all has earned a graduate student at the University of Wisconsin-Stevens Point the College of Professional Studies Heroes Award.

 Layne Cozzolino, a candidate for a master’s degree in nutritional sciences, was honored for demonstrating courage, bravery or noble qualities to help others.
 As the executive director of the Central Rivers Farmshed and leader of the Greenhouse Project in downtown Stevens Point, she works on building links between local farmers and institutions to increase the economic viability of the agricultural sector, improve the health and cost of foods served in institutions and foster greater community cohesion.
 She also works with Wood and Portage counties to increase access of fruits and vegetables to low-income populations.